 - It can help generate community support for investing or reinvestment in infrastructure improvements.

-- The Texas Local Government Code requires zoning regulations to be adopted in accordance to a comprehensive plan.
+- The Texas Local Government Code requires zoning regulations to be adopted in accordance with a comprehensive plan.

-Our plan will be a community based plan meaning that it represents the needs and desires of OUR community.
+Our plans are community-based. meaning that it represents the needs and desires of OUR community.
 A collaborative process ensures that the needs and vision represent that of the community.
-This allows the community to gain understanding, consensus and support for the plan.
+This allows the community to gain understanding, consensus, and support for the plan.
 What you could expect to see is:

 - A starting Public Involvement Plan

 - Ongoing General Involvement

 - Multiple opportunities to engage and gather input.

 - Targeted Input

-- Interviews, small group sessions and/or workshops with neighborhood leaders, Chamber of Commerce, Downtown Merchants Association, institutional and civic groups, special interest groups, students and faith-based community, etc.
+- Interviews, small group sessions, and/or workshops with neighborhood leaders, Chamber of Commerce, Downtown Merchants Association, institutional and civic groups, special interest groups, students, faith-based community, etc.

 - Interactive Community Events